MQTT Use Cases: What is MQTT Used For?

-MQTT was first developed in 1999, but with the exponential growth of the Internet of Things, and the need to connect and communicate between low-powered smart devices, MQTT has recently found a market.
 MQTT was built to be a low-overhead protocol that strongly considered bandwidth and CPU limitations.
 It was designed with the ability to run in an embedded environment where it would reliably and effectively provide an avenue for communication.

 MQTT fundamentally is a publish/subscribe protocol.
 It allows clients to connect as a publisher, subscriber, or both.
 You connect to a broker that handles all the message passing.

 MQTT is commonly used for IoT applications to connect to and communicate with low-power devices such as sensors, actuators, and home appliances.

 In agriculture, MQTT is used to monitor environmental factors such as soil moisture, temperature, and humidity, allowing farmers to take the appropriate action.
 In industrial automation, MQTT can monitor the end-to-end manufacturing process, ensuring consistent quality and identifying systemic issues on the production chain.
 In transportation, MQTT is used to monitor traffic lights, parking meters, and the real-time location of public transportation.

 HTTP and MQTT are two very different communication protocols used for different purposes.

 HTTP is a request/response protocol that only delivers data in response to a request by a client.
 It is designed for large amounts of data and is commonly used for transferring web pages, images, and videos.
 MQTT is a pub/sub protocol that enables asynchronous message delivery, with multiple clients able to subscribe to a single topic and receive messages from a publisher or publishers.
 MQTT is optimized for small amounts of data but is more efficient than HTTP in terms of network overhead and device power consumption.